 Shaker Lemon Pie is a custard pie that is both tart and sweet at the same time.
 We describe Shaker Lemon Pie as a bright citrus pie with full-on lemony goodness.
 This dessert pie has a texture that’s a cross between lemon curd and marmalade.

 The recipe is easy to make.
-You just whisk together eggs, sugar, lemon juice and zest, salt, butter, and cream.
+You whisk together eggs, sugar, lemon juice, zest, salt, butter, and cream.
 Even though this pie is sweet, it has more than twice as much lemon juice as sugar.
 This means you get loads of bright lemony flavor without all the sweetness typical of lemon meringue or tart lemon pies made with only lemon juice and sugar for a filling.

 The pawpaw, America’s most giant tree fruit, may be found in southeast Ohio.
 George Washington’s favorite dessert was the pawpaw.
 The pulp tastes like a creamy cross between tropical fruits like a mango.
 Every year, an Ohio pawpaw festival celebrates the fruit.

 The pawpaw is about the size of a mango and tastes like it, too, except for one thing: It doesn’t taste like anything else.
 Its flavor is elusive, difficult to describe, and hard to place.
 The best way to explain it might be as a banana-mango-custard pineapple with bubble gum, papaya, and pineapple sorbet hints.

 That may sound unappealing, but the folks who grow them say they’re delicious and deserve to be more widely known.
 A few chefs in Cincinnati agreed.
 So the pawpaw is getting a culinary makeover, showing up in everything from flan to ice cream.

 These are not specific foods but famous brands well known in Ohio.
 Therefore, they deserve recognition as representing what foods Ohio is famous for in the buckeye state.